zmilla93/SlimTrade/README.md

 SlimTrade is a macro overlay program for Path of Exile, and is complient with the game's TOS.
 It is still currently in development and may contain bugs.

+# How to Run
+- Ensure you have an up to date version of java: https://www.java.com/
+- Delete any old versions of SlimTrade, then download and run the latest version: https://github.com/zmilla93/SlimTrade/releases

 # Current Features
 - Popup window for incoming and outgoing trades with many macros
 - Chat scanner that provides a popup for custom pieces of text